web3goals/-.github/profile/README.md

 ## ⚡ About

-Web3 Goals is an app in which a person can set a personal goal and stake funds on it.
-If the goal is achieved, he will return the stake, otherwise, the funds will be shared among the people who have become watchers of the goal.

-This solution will give person an external motivation not to lose money.
-He also will be concerned about failed goals which as non-transferable NFTs will be stored in his blockchain account.

-The app will also have group marathons where people want to achieve the same goal, a journal to record steps towards the goal, notifications, private goals with friends, AI to motivate and visualise.
-These features will give people even more motivation and fun.
+Web3 Goals is an space where a person can get extra social and financial motivation to achieve their own goals.

+It's not just an app.
+It is a space that is being created to help all of us become better developers, artists, entrepreneurs, athletes, people.

+We hope the following features help fulfill the mission:

+- Soulbound tokens that will motivate you to be more responsible about own goals.
+- Set a goal and stake funds on it, that will only come back if you succeed.
+- Sharing the stake between the people who started watching the goal and trying to motivate the author.
+- Goals that can be validated on-chain or off-chain.
+- Group marathons where people want to achieve the same goal.
+- Journal to record steps towards the goal.
+- AI that helps set goals and achieve them.
+- Private goals with friends.
+- And a lot more...

 ## 🔗 Application